Peak Alerts Let's You Know When to Beat the Peak

 Where to watch for a Peak Alert

 We'll post to our website homepage first at MGED.com.
-Anyone who signs up for e-alerts on our website will receive an email right away.
 We'll send a bulletin board notice to MCCAM and LakeCAM local cable access TV stations.
-We'll reach anyone on Facebook (Facebook/MGEDnews) and by tweeting on Twitter @MGEDnews.
+We'll also post these alerts on Facebook (Facebook/MGEDnews).